 - how to raise a plea of alibi

 - effects of a plea of alibi

 What is a defence of alibi?

-A defence of alibi also known as a plea of alibi is one of the defences in criminal cases.
+A defence of alibi is one of the defenses in criminal cases.
 It is taken by the accused.
 It means that the accused was physically not present at the scene of the crime when the offence was committed.